kernpunkt/hush/README.md

 Install hush to your project by running `yarn add -D @kernpunkt/hush` or `npm install --dev @kernpunkt/hush`.

-Before running either of the commands Hush! provides (see below), it's important to export select your AWS profile by running **`export AWS_PROFILE=your-profile-name`** in the shell.
+Before running either of the commands Hush! provides (see below), it's important to select your AWS profile by running **`export AWS_PROFILE=your-profile-name`** in the shell.
 If you don't have an AWS profile for your command line yet, [create one first using this guide](https://gist.github.com/joerncodes/6d96114dbbd84f3acd70a2ddb9f056b1).

 ## Commands